callebjorkell/copper/README.md

 	client.Verify(t)
 }
 ```
 See the [examples](examples) for complete examples.

+## Options
+To alter the behavior of copper and control what type of validation will be done, functional options can be passed to
+the `WrapClient` or stand-alone `NewVerifier` constructors.
+The options are as follows:
+- `WithBasePath`: Sets the base path for the API to allow the spec to be mapped to the actual server endpoints.
+- `WithInternalServerErrors`: Also verify that all declared 500 responses have been tested.
+This is not really
+recommended since if an internal server error can be produced in a test, the problem should probably just be fixed
+instead.
+- `WithRequestValidation`: Also validate that the request adheres to the spec.
+This can be useful when developing the
+tests as it checks that the client is well-behaved, but makes less sense once the contract tests are done, as [the server
+should ideally be lenient in the data that it accepts](https://en.wikipedia.org/wiki/Robustness_principle).
+- `WithoutFullCoverage`: Do not require full coverage of all methods, paths and response codes.

 # Building
 As Copper is a library, it will not build into a standalone binary.
 Copper is a standard go project, and only needs